 Dependencies between metadata document elements and elements in other metadata documents may exist, allowing inheritance of metadata between hierarchy levels.
 Dependencies between metadata document elements and resources from standard registers may exist, allowing re-use of standard resources without copying the content.
 For either purpose the dependency may be made explicit through use of the XLink attributes which are available on most property elements in the XML representation.
 XLink:href is used to point to the re-used resource.
-XLink:arcrole is used to indicate the kind of re-use.
-XLink:role is used to indicate the nature of the reused resource.
+XLink:arcrole is used to indicate the nature of the reused resource.